CircuitSetup/Flux-Capacitor_backup/README.md

     </tr>
 </table>

+## The Flux sound

+By default, the FC plays a "flux" sound continously.

+The flux sound can be permanently disabled, permanently enabled, or enabled for 30 or 60 seconds

+- upon triggering a time travel,
+- after switching on the FC.

+The different modes are selected by typing *00 (disabled), *01 (enabled), *02 (enabled for 30 secs) or *03 (enabled for 60 secs), followed by OK.
+The power-up default is selected in the Config Portal.

 ## Time travel

 To travel through time, type "0" on the remote control.
 The flux capacitor will play its time travel sequence.